 - "I Am Phoenix!": Jean Grey's Top 5 X-Men Scenes!

-Right now, we have no way of knowing how comic-book-accurate X-Men: Supernova will be.
+Right now, we have no way of knowing how comic-book-accurate X-Men: Dark Phoenix will be.
 If it is fairly accurate, then it's going to introduce a new, cosmic dimension to the X-Men franchise, and could potentially even launch spin-off films — such as Starjammers.
 With Fox clearly beginning to realize that the franchise has more potential than just a series of tentpole films, I'd be very interested indeed to see the wider X-Men universe head in that direction.

 Do you think a 'Starjammers' movie would work?